dittm/shakespeare-and-co/README.md

    - Identifies shared characteristics among author-members based on their borrowing activity.

 2. **Geographical Analysis of Author-Members**
-   - **By Continent:** Investigates the global distribution of author-members.
+   - **By Region:** Investigates the global distribution of author-members.
    - **In and Around Paris:** Focuses on the spatial distribution within Paris and its environs.
    - **Shared Addresses:** Explores instances of shared addresses among author-members to infer possible social connections.